lexicHQ/docs/user-input.md

 # User Input

-User Input plugin allows you to capture and validate input from a user.
+The plugin allows you to capture and validate input from a user.
 It can be simple text or in the form of an action.

 It supports the following data types: